bitnami/charts/bitnami/milvus/README.md

 ### Milvus configuration

-The Milvus configuration file `milvus.yaml` is shared across the different components: `rootCoord`, `dataCoord`, `indexCoord`, `dataNode` and `indexNode`.
+The Milvus configuration file `milvus.yaml` is shared across the different components: `coordinator`, `dataNode`, `queryNode` and `streamingNode`.
 This is set in the `milvus.defaultConfig` value.
 This configuration can be extended with extra settings using the `milvus.extraConfig` value.
 For specific component configuration edit the `extraConfig` section inside each of the previously mentioned components.
 Check the official [Milvis documentation](https://milvus.io/docs) for the list of possible configurations.

 ### Backup and restore